Dual-level Modality Debiasing Learning for Unsupervised Visible-Infrared Person Re-Identification: Experiments

 \subsection{Implementation Details}

-We employ ResNet-50 pre-trained on ImageNet as the backbone network and integrate Non-local Attention Blocks~\cite{wang2018non} and generalized-mean (GeM) pooling~\cite{radenovic2018fine}.
-During training, 16 identities are sampled from each modality, with 16 instances per identity.
+We employ ResNet-50 pre-trained on ImageNet as the backbone network and integrate Non-local Attention Blocks~\cite{ye2021deep} and generalized-mean (GeM) pooling~\cite{ye2021deep}.
 All input images are resized to 288 × 144, and standard data augmentation techniques, including horizontal flipping, random cropping, and random erasing, are applied.
+At the beginning of each epoch, DBSCAN~\cite{ester1996density} clustering is performed independently for each modality to generate pseudo labels.
+The clustering threshold and the minimum number of images are set to 0.6 and 4 on SYSU-MM01~\cite{wu2017rgb} and LLCM~\cite{zhang2023diverse}, and to 0.3 and 4 on RegDB~\cite{nguyen2017person}, respectively.
+During training, 16 pseudo-identities are sampled from each modality, with 16 instances per pseudo-identity (8 original and 8 augmented).
 The model is optimized using Adam with an initial learning rate of $3.5 \times 10^{-4}$ and a weight decay of $5 \times 10^{-4}$.
 The learning rate is decreased by a factor of ten every 20 epochs.
 The hyperparameter $\sigma$ is set to 0.05.
 Training proceeds for a total of 100 epochs, with the first 50 epochs dedicated to single-modality learning, followed by 50 epochs of cross-modality training.